gloriousLoaf/React-Portfolio/README.md

 ## A bio with a portfolio of my work, with CSS and Bootstrap.
 ### This is intended to grow through the course of my coding bootcamp.

-* The project is all html and css with bootstrap.
+* Written in HTML, with Bootstrap, Owl Carousel and custom JavaScript and CSS.
-* This index.html page contains short About Me & Skills cards to serve as a teaser CV.
+* The index.html page contains short About Me & Skills cards to serve as a teaser CV.
-* The portfolio.html features a card deck with three links to other repositories of mine, published on GitHub Pages.
+* The portfolio.html features a carousel style card deck with several links to other repositories of mine, published on GitHub Pages.
-  * This page will grow, and the repos featured in the deck will certainly change once I build better projects : )
-  * Perhaps I will restyle it to something fancier, like a carousel.
 * The contact.html contains a form card and a little 'thanks for visiting' card.
-  * Form input goes no where for now, until I learn some back-end skills.
+  * Form input is now interactive and stores information locally, until I learn some back-end skills.

 **More to come in the future**